networkerman/uday-personal-website/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/8b32876c-c798-44db-bfa0-564c514bee4c) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Clone this repo and work locally using your own IDE.
+Push changes to update the repository.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)